Nerwyn/service-call-tile-feature/README.md

 ## Actions

 There are three traditional ways to trigger an action - tap, double tap, and hold.
 Buttons, selector options, and spinbox buttons support all three.
-Dropdown options and sliders only support tap actions.
+Dropdown options, sliders, and toggles only support tap actions.
+While you can swipe horizontally on toggles this is considered a tap action.
 Defining a double tap action that is not `none` introduces a 200ms delay to single tap actions.

 <img src="https://raw.githubusercontent.com/Nerwyn/service-call-tile-feature/main/assets/button_actions_options.png" alt="button_actions_options" width="600"/>